-- reapply when in the sun and then every 1 – 2 hours especially if perspiring heavily
+- reapply when in the sun and then every one to two hours, especially if you are perspiring heavily

-- Avoid Common Sunscreen Mistakes.
-Apply sunscreen about 15-20 minutes before you head outside.
+- Avoid common sunscreen mistakes.
+Apply sunscreen about 15 to 20 minutes before you head outside.
 Make sure to cover easy-to-miss areas, such as:

 - the sides of your neck

 - your ears

 If you apply it too thinly, your sunscreen won’t provide the protection indicated by its SPF rating.
 According to the Skin Cancer Foundation, you should use about an ounce of sunscreen—or a shot glass full—to cover your body.